Sam Katzman: Focus on action pictures

-Transfer to Teen Movies
+Transfer to teen movies

-By the mid 1950s television was making inroads into the action market.
-The Weissmuller series ended after Jungle Moon Men (1955) and Devil Goddess (1955).
-Serials were gradually phased out.
-The last ones were The Adventures of Captain Africa, Perils of the Wilderness (1956) and Blazing the Overland Trail (1956).
-Instead, Katzman decided to focus on films that would appeal to the 15-25 age group, which meant more sci-fi, horror, and rock and roll musicals.
+By the mid-1950s television was making inroads into the action market.
+The Weissmuller series ended in 1955.
+Serials were gradually phased out, now with all-time-low budgets and consisting largely of action scenes from older serials.
+The last ones were The Adventures of Captain Africa (an aborted sequel to The Phantom, 1955), Perils of the Wilderness (1956), and Blazing the Overland Trail (1956).
+Instead, Katzman decided to focus on films that would appeal to the 15-25 age group, which meant more sci-fi, horror, and rock-'n'-roll musicals.

 In August 1954 Katzman said he had 14 films lined up, with four more to come, and had assigned four writers to projects: Curt Siodmak to The Creature with the Atom Brain, Berne Giler on Dressed to Kill, Ray Buffum on a juvenile delinquency story, and Robert E. Kent on a Western.

 Creature with the Atom Brain (1955) led to a series of science fiction films, such as It Came from Beneath the Sea (1955), with effects from Ray Harryhausen.
 That was produced by Charles H. Schneer who had worked with Katzman for a number of years; Schneer and Harryhausen went on to make Earth vs. the Flying Saucers (1956) for Katzman before Schneer left to form his own unit at Columbia.

 Katzman still made westerns such as The Gun That Won the West (1955), Seminole Uprising (1955), Blackjack Ketchum, Desperado (1955) and Duel on the Mississippi (1955), swashbucklers like Pirates of Tripoli (1955) and crime films such as New Orleans Uncensored (1955), Chicago Syndicate (1955), The Crooked Web (1955), The Houston Story (1956), Miami Exposé (1956) and Inside Detroit (1956).
 He also did the occasional thriller like Uranium Boom (1956).

 His work had an increasing focus on teens, however.
 Teen-Age Crime Wave (1955) and Rumble on the Docks (1956) were teen-oriented crime films.
 He also started making musicals again with rockabilly music.

-In 1955, when Columbia wanted to release the first rock-and-roll musical, Katzman reworked elements from his Gloria Jean musical I Surrender Dear into one of Columbia's biggest hits, Rock Around the Clock (1956) with Bill Haley and His Comets.
+In 1955, when Columbia wanted to release the first rock-'n'-roll musical, Katzman reworked elements from his Gloria Jean musical I Surrender Dear into one of Columbia's biggest hits, Rock Around the Clock (1956) with Bill Haley and His Comets.
 This cost $300,000 and earned over $4 million.
 This was followed by Cha-Cha-Cha Boom!
 (1956), Don't Knock the Rock (1957, again with Bill Haley), Calypso Heat Wave (1957) and Juke Box Rhythm (1959, scheduled for Bill Haley but ultimately made with singer Jack Jones).

 Katzman also produced horror films for the teenage audience, including The Werewolf (1956), The Man Who Turned to Stone (1957), The Giant Claw (1957), Zombies of Mora Tau (1957) and The Night the World Exploded (1957).